Makes about 3 cups (720 ml)

-- Fill and preheat the SousVide Supreme to 180F/82C.
+- Fill and preheat the SousVide Supreme water oven to 135F/57C.

 - Strip the leaves from the mint, leaving the top tuft of leaves attached to make garnishes for the juleps